? = ?

 Watson, the society's officer, asked to be allowed to inform the bench that no part of the fine went to the informer.

-The magistrates then fined the defendant 10s. and costs, which he paid.6AA
+The magistrates then fined the defendant 10s. and costs, which he paid.9

 In 1861 his wife was working as a milk woman, resident in Chatham Hill, Chatham, but Samuel was not listed there.
-Almost certainly he was the "S.J.", dairyman and pork butcher, who appears as a county court debtor, and an inmate of the Maidstone County Gaol.6A By 1867 Samuel was a general dealer, of Chatham Hill.
+Almost certainly he was the "S.J.", dairyman and pork butcher, who appears as a county court debtor, and an inmate of the Maidstone County Gaol.10 By 1867 Samuel was a general dealer, of Chatham Hill.
 The following year he is described as a milkman.
-By October 1869 he was again described as a dairyman, and at the time of their daughter Angelina’s marriage, in July 1870, a cowkeeper.
+By October 1869 he was again described as a dairyman, and at the time of their daughter Angelina's marriage, in July 1870, a cowkeeper.
+From January 1870 he was in receipt of an out pension of £18 4s. a year for life, from Greenwich Hospital; described at that date as of Chatham Hill, 5ft 5in, with brown hair and grey eyes; his rating was given as "Boy 1st cl:", despite his stated age of 58—presumably his rank at enlistment.
 By 1871 he was once again a dairyman, now of Stevens Cottages, Chatham Hill, Chatham; five children still lived at home, including one son accompanied by his wife.
-He was still a dairyman in 1876, and at the time of the 1881 census, when he was living at 84 Regents Place, Chatham, with his wife and one son, his father-in-law, his father-in-law’s children, and a lodger.
-At the marriages of two of his children, in 1879 and 1881, he was described as a cow keeper and a "dariman" respectively.7
+He was still a dairyman in 1876, and at the time of the 1881 census, when he was living at 84 Regents Place, Chatham, with his wife and one son, his father-in-law, his father-in-law's children, and a lodger.
+At the marriages of two of his children, in 1879 and 1881, he was described as a cow keeper and a "dariman" respectively.11

-At some date he seems to have had a small farm in the Luton area of Chatham, and is thought to have been quite well off for the times.8
+At some date he seems to have had a small farm in the Luton area of Chatham, and is thought to have been quite well off for the times.
+However, he was a heavy drinker and gradually ran through his capital: his son was to say "He drank his cows one by one".12

 By 1890 he had moved to 78 New Road, Chatham.
-He was living there at the time of the 1891 census, described as a dairyman, neither employer nor employed, living with his wife, his daughter Maud, his wife’s half-siblings, and a boarder.
+He was living there at the time of the 1891 census, described as a dairyman, neither employer nor employed, living with his wife, his daughter Maud, his wife's half-siblings, and a boarder.
 It was there that he died, on the 25th May 1891, of chronic bronchitis and senile decay.
 He was described as a Navy pensioner and a dairyman (master).
-He was buried on the 31st May, in Chatham Old Cemetery.9
+He was buried on the 31st May, in Chatham Old Cemetery, in a purchased 12 ft grave at Section F Grave No. 161 (C).13

-Samuel Hugh Jarvis was the son of [C3] Joseph and [C4] Ann Jarvis.10
+Samuel Hugh Jarvis was the son of [C3] Joseph and [C4] Ann Jarvis.14

-4 marriage certificate, parish register; my own knowledge or hypothesis; information from Sidney Beck; census returns; Louisa's and Charles's birth certificates; letter from Freda Lord to Sidney Beck; GRO index; National Probate Calendar; Linda Rooke gedcoms, 2008 & 2009
+5 marriage certificate, parish register; my own knowledge or hypothesis; information from Sidney Beck; census returns; Louisa's and Charles's birth certificates; letter from Freda Lord to Sidney Beck; GRO index; National Probate Calendar; Linda Rooke gedcoms, 2008 & 2009.
+The registration of the death of Eleanor Jarvis has not been found.

-6A PRO RG 9/503 f143 p5.
-Ancestry.com’s online index to the 1861 census lists no possible Samuel (H.) Jarvis in England & Wales.
+10 RG 9/503 f143 p5.
+Ancestry's online index to the 1861 census lists no possible Samuel (H.) Jarvis in England & Wales.
 This entry, in addition to being the only source that links the two occupations of dairyman and pork butcher, shows "S.J." as born in Chatham 1815–16.

 Joseph Jarvis was born about 1780–1, outside Kent.1